You may wish to see an introductory page to this section with a map first.

 Kourion was founded in the XIIIth century BC and it was listed with other Cypriot vassal towns in Egyptian and Persian records.
 It flourished during the Roman rule, it had a theatre, a stadium and an aqueduct supplied it with water.
 A famous sanctuary dedicated to Apollo was located near the town and attracted pilgrims from every part of the island.

 View of the coast from the House of Eustolius

-The first excavations of Kourion were carried out by Luigi Palma di Cesnola, American Consul at Larnaka in 1865-77.
+The first excavations of Kourion were carried out by Luigi Palma di Cesnola, American Consul at Larnaka in 1865-1877.
 A large number of antiquities were shipped to New York for one of the first exhibitions of the Metropolitan Museum of Art.
-In 1879 Palma di Cesnola was appointed first director of the museum, which houses a large collection of artefacts from Kourion (you may wish to see them at the museum's website - it opens in a separate page).
+In 1879 Palma di Cesnola was appointed first director of the museum, which houses a large collection of artefacts from Kourion.

-Usually archaeologists expect to find traces of temples near an agorÓ, but in the case of Kourion these were most likely demolished in compliance with the decree issued in 435 by Emperor Theodosius II.
+Usually archaeologists expect to find traces of temples near an agora, but in the case of Kourion these were most likely demolished in compliance with the decree issued by Emperor Theodosius II.
 Their columns were utilized in the construction of a large Christian basilica which was enlarged in the VIth century.
-It is possible that the temples were already in ruins owing to a strong earthquake which hit Kourion in 365.
+It is possible that the temples were already in ruins because of a strong earthquake which hit Kourion in 365.